 Don’t Ignore your Tax Preparer’s Red Flags.
 Tax season is either the best of times or the worst of times.
 Either you’re eagerly waiting for the Internal Revenue Service (“IRS”) to issue you a juicy refund, or you’re searching and scraping for any deduction or tax strategy that can minimize your tax liability.
 As the April 18, 2023 deadline is approaching, people might find themselves in “panic mode” and susceptible to making poor decisions this tax season.
 While there is a temptation to rush your taxes or take “extra” deductions, it is important to understand that when dealing with the IRS,...

-A wise man once said, “Fool me once, shame on you; fool me twice, shame on me.”
+The Risks of Fraudulent Employee Retention Credit Claims A wise man once said, “Fool me once, shame on you; fool me twice, shame on me.”
 Whoever this so-called wise man was, he had never encountered the IRS.
 If he had, the corrected quote would be something like this: “Fool the IRS once, go straight to jail.”
 When it comes to trying to defraud the Internal Revenue Service, just don’t.
 At worse you end up in prison, at best, you end up looking over your shoulder for the rest of your life.
-As we get closer to the April 18, 2023 filing deadline, and the economy gets worse, it can...
+As we get closer to the April 18, 2023 filing...

 An Introduction to Form 5471 - Information Return of U.S. Persons With Respect to Certain Foreign Corporations Purpose of Form Form 5471 is used to satisfy the reporting requirements of Internal Revenue Code (“IRC”) §§ 6038 (information reporting with respect to certain foreign corporations and partnerships) and 6046 (returns as to organization or reorganization of foreign corporations and as to acquisitions of their stock).
 Likewise, Form 5471 is used to report amounts related to IRC § 965 (treatment of deferred foreign income upon transition to participation exemption system of taxation).
 Certain U.S. persons who are officers, directors, or shareholders in...